gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 </figure>
 </center>

-In particular, a variety of data is generated that can be used to guide decision making or to sample from.
-This includes data from manufacturing instructions, deviation reports, electronic batch records, sensor and alarm data from the operational historian, or business data from the enterprise resource system.
-The aim of this work was to scrutinise and digitalise the manual processes and tap into the available data in order to foster a culture of data-driven pharmaceutical manufacturing.
+A plethora of data is generated, which can be utilised for decision-making or for sampling.
+This encompasses data from manufacturing instructions, deviation reports, electronic batch records, sensor and alarm data from the operational historian, or business data from the enterprise resource system.
+The objective of this endeavour was to scrutinise and digitalise the manual processes and to leverage the available data to cultivate a culture of data-driven pharmaceutical manufacturing.
+This culminated in the establishment of a digital hub.

 <div class="gallery" data-columns="1">
     <img src="/images/projects/digital-manufacturing/digital_hub.png">